Casa Loma Orchestra: Radio

-Recordings
+Discography (incomplete)

 In October 1929, the band debuted on Okeh Records.
 The following year, they signed with Brunswick where they recorded until 1934.
 They briefly recorded for Victor in 1933 as "Glen Gray and his Orchestra", the Casa Loma name being under contract to Brunswick.
 In late 1934, they followed Jack Kapp to the newly formed Decca Records and stayed there well into the LP era when they signed with Capitol.
 Most of the Okeh's and many of the Brunswick's were out-and-out jazz (albeit very rehearsed) and remain highly collectible.